Calculate interest on loan

 Fixed home loan rates and term deposit rates are not tied to the cash rate in the same way that variable rate products are.
 While they may seem to move in line with the cash rate, they’re more so a reflection of how the economy is faring.

 It’s more accurate to say that rates like these are influenced by government bonds.
-This has been made clear by the RBA’s recent actions.
-By buying up government bonds with the aim of driving down medium term fixed rates, it has had the effect of pushing fixed mortgage and term deposit rates even lower.
+By buying up government bonds with the aim of driving down medium term fixed rates, the RBA effectively pushes fixed mortgage and term deposit rates lower.

 How can I find the best interest rates?